inet-framework/inet/doc/src/users-guide/ch-tsn.rst

 for Scheduled Traffic (IEEE 802.1Qbv-2015) amendment.

-The traffic shaping architecture is part of the queue submodule of the MAC layer of each network interface.
+The traffic shaping architecture is part of the queue submodule of the MAC layer in the network interface.
 Currently three different packet shaper algorithms are supported, the credit-based shaper, the time-aware shaper, and the asynchronous shaper.
-In order to configure the network interface to use traffic shaping the queue submodule must be replaced with either the :ned:`GatingPriorityQueue` or the :ned:`PriorityShaper' compound modules.
+In order to configure the network interface to use traffic shaping the queue submodule must be replaced with either the :ned:`GatingPriorityQueue` or the :ned:`PriorityShaper` compound modules.
 Both contain a packet classifier to differentiate between the traffic categories and a priority packet scheduler that prefers higher priority traffic categories over lower priority ones.
 The difference is in the structure of the other submodules that form the shapers.

-The credit-based shaper is implemented in the :ned:`CreditBasedShaper` module using a standard :ned:`PacketQueue` and a special purpose :ned:`Ieee8021CreditBasedGate` submodule.
+The credit-based shaper is implemented in the :ned:`CreditBasedShaper` module using a standard :ned:`PacketQueue` and a special purpose :ned:`Ieee8021qCreditBasedGate` submodule.
 The latter module keeps track of the available credits for the given traffic category and allows or forbids the transmission of packets.